-At the same time, these institutions represent a collective economic force that has the potential to significantly improve the region’s food system, not only through greater regional procurement, but by helping their students better appreciate the impact they have as consumers with the food choices they make.
+Educational institutions represent a collective force with the potential to significantly impact the region’s food system through greater regional procurement, and by helping students recognize the impact they have as consumers with the food choices they make.
 Despite progress in recent years, barriers persist that prevent our academic institutions from sourcing more regional food within their school cafeterias and dining halls.

 For the latest news and announcements, make sure you’re subscribed to our mailing list by entering your email below.